Driving an AI-powered future, we use machine learning translation in this website.

 Alternatively, advanced users can opt to use GPR Slice or GPR Insights post-processing software.
 The GS app is used to collect the data, and this is exported in SEG-Y format.
 The data is imported into GPR SLICE and the different dielectric constants can be set.

-See more customer case studies and application notes for subsurface GPR on our Inspection Space.
+See more customer case studies and application notes for subsurface GPR on our Tech Hub.

 Related content